The National Hunt‘s Cheltenham Festival garners fanatic attention from a vast following of horse racing lovers.

 For instance, exacta bets have you name the first and second places.

-Trifecta bets require the first three and superfecta bets name the first four finishers.
+Trifecta betting requires the first three and superfecta bets name the first four finishers.

 Super high five exotic bets have you wager on the first five winners of the race.